Updated April 14, 2025

 2025 Children’s Arts & Music Summer Camp

 Registration is now open for our 2025 Children’s Arts and Music Summer Camp, which begins on Monday, August 11 and lasts through Friday, August 15.
 All children ages 4 and above are welcome to join us for this fun week full of Bible stories, art and crafts, games, music, and snacks.
 Children ages 7 and above will receive professional instruction in singing along with an introduction to the highly-respected Anglican choral tradition from Robert McCormick, a renowned expert in training children’s voices.
 This year, we’re offering an extended care option in the afternoons.
-Register by April 1 to receive the early bird discount!
+Register here.

 MUSIC